 For appointments please e-mail helga.scherer@kit.edu.
 It is recommended to schedule an appointment well in advance.
-Exams will take place every semester during the lecture period.

-- · Introduction to the processing of natural speech - · Theory of signal processing - · Theory of statistical modeling of speech - · Foundations of machine learning methods for speech processing - · Knowledge of the current state of the art in research and development - · Knowledge of many real-world applications - Assessment of the potential, challenges and limitations of speech processing for human-machine interaction and humanhuman communication.
+- · Introduction to the processing of natural speech - Theory of signal processing - · Theory of statistical modeling of speech - · Foundations of machine learning methods for speech processing - · Knowledge of the current state of the art in research and development - Knowledge of many real-world applications - Assessment of the potential, challenges and limitations of speech processing for human-machine interaction and humanhuman communication.